Who needs a license for kdb+?¶

 The default location for the license key file is the

 QHOME folder.
-You do not have to keep the license there.
+You do not have to keep the license key file there.
 You can use the environment variable

 QLIC to specify a different filepath.